-- (1) - (e) neither the principal caregiver nor the principal caregiver's spouse, civil union partner, or de facto partner receives an income-tested benefit - Therefore section KD 2AAA(1)(e) on its face excludes from eligibility for receipt of the IWP families who receive income-tested benefits. - Ms AB is in this category of persons as she is in receipt of a domestic purposes benefit and is therefore ineligible to receive an IWP. - Section KD 2AAA(1)(d) provides that families receiving certain types of income including payment of compensation under the ACCA are eligible to receive the IWP.
-However KD 2AAA(1)(d) is qualified by section KD 2AAA(8)(a) which provides: - (8) A person is treated as satisfying subsection (1)(d) if- - (a) the person is receiving a child tax credit for an eligible period ending on 31 March 2006; - This has the effect of excluding families who receive compensation under the ACCA and who were also ineligible to receive payment of a CTC for an eligible period ending on 31 March 2006 because of the receipt for a relevant time of such compensation. - Ms CD is in this category of persons and is therefore ineligible to receive an IWP.
+- (1) ...... - (e) neither the principal caregiver nor the principal caregiver's spouse, civil union partner, or de facto partner receives an income-tested benefit ..... - Therefore section KD 2AAA(1)(e) on its face excludes from eligibility for receipt of the IWP families who receive income-tested benefits. - Section KD 2AAA(1)(d) provides that families receiving certain types of income, including payment of compensation under the ACCA, are eligible to receive the IWP.
+However KD 2AAA(1)(d) is qualified by section KD 2AAA(8)(a) which provides: - (8) A person is treated as satisfying subsection (1)(d) if- - (a) the person is receiving a child tax credit for an eligible period ending on 31 March 2006; ...... - This has the effect of excluding families who receive compensation under the ACCA and who were also ineligible to receive payment of a CTC for an eligible period ending on 31 March 2006 because of the receipt for a relevant time of such compensation.